What are the top 10 computer viruses of all time?

 - One of the few viruses to be tracked back to their creator.

 3. MyDoom - This worm was unique in that it had a timer of sorts.
 The virus started Denial of Service attacks, then stopped distributing itself 11 days later.
 These attacks were aimed at various Internet servers, including attacks against search engines, causing several of them to crash and others to return search results much slower than normal.

 - Replicated using e-mail and peer-to-peer networks.

 - Created backdoor that stayed open even after the worm stopped distributing itself.

-4. Blaster Worm - This worm was unique in that once it got onto a network, it spread quicker because firewalls typically did not prevent internal machines the port it utilized.
+4. Blaster Worm - This worm was unique in that once it got onto a network, it spread quicker because firewalls typically did not prevent internal machines from using a port the worm utilized.
 It was stopped by filtering by ISPs and public awareness.

 - Released in August of 2003, original creator is unknown.

 - Launched Denial of Service (DoS) attacks against Microsoft servers.